Give Out but Don't Give Up

-Give Out But Don't Give Up is the fourth studio album by Scottish rock band Primal Scream.
+Give Out but Don't Give Up is the fourth studio album by Scottish rock band Primal Scream.
 It was released on 28 March 1994 in the United Kingdom by Creation Records and in the United States by Sire Records.
 It peaked at number 2 on the UK Albums Chart.
 Musically, it marked a massive departure from the psychedelic sound of their previous studio album Screamadelica (1991) into one influenced by classic rock and blues music.
-Its cover photo is a cropped version of Troubled Waters by American photographer William Eggleston.
+Its cover art is a cropped version of an untitled photo from the Troubled Waters collection by American photographer William Eggleston.
+Eggleston included the album in his 2017 Pitchfork list of "the Music That Made Him a Photography Legend."

+The record's retro stylings, which were compared to the Rolling Stones and the music of Muscle Shoals Sound Studio, was received with dismay from fans of the acclaimed, genre-bending Screamadelica (1991), and was "one of the most reviled records in recent history" according to one critic, although Primal Scream had explored a similarly rootsy sound on their earliest albums.

 The album peaked at number 22 on the US Billboard Heatseekers chart.

 A second version of the album, featuring previously lost recordings, was released in 2018 as Give Out But Don’t Give Up: The Original Memphis Recordings.

+Critical reception

+Reviewing Give Out but Don't Give Up for Select, Adam Higginbotham praised the band for filtering their "homages, influences and straight-up rip-offs" into a unique album, and applauded them for embracing "such apparently alarmingly unfashionable rock 'n' roll and soul attitudes", which they said "indicates a wealth of exactly the kind of sneering insubordination needed in a year otherwise dominated by a lethal cocktail of slim leather ties, Blondie B-sides, an imminent BA Robertson revival and ambient house albums".
+Mark Bell of Vox wrote that due to the band's enthusiasm on the project, they were not wearing their influences "too firmly on their sleeves", saying: "Allowing for 'classic rock' reference points, this follow-up to 1991's heavy Screamadelica gets the benefit of the doubt and eventually succeeds on its own stop-the-world-I-wanna-get-off in 1974 terms."
+He concluded: "There are people who will say it's all been done before, what a load of old cobblers etc., but given time and some decent weather I reckon even they'll want a slice."